 Bhausaheb was educated at Pune High School, Pune; G. S. Medical College, Bombay; and University College, London.
 Obtained LM&S in 1911.
-Went to England in January 1913 to appear for the examination for admission to the Indian Medical Service (IMS) and was commissioned in the IMS on August 1, 1914.
+He went to England in January 1913 to appear for the examination for admission to the Indian Medical Service (IMS) and was commissioned in the IMS on August 1, 1914.
 Acquired MRCS (England) and LRCP (London) degrees in 1914.

-He was shorter than his brothers (they are six footers).
-He was five feet eight inches tall and fair of complexion. with a moustache.
+He was shorter than his brothers (they are six-footers!).
+He was five feet eight inches tall and fair of complexion, with a moustache.

 The Turks used to throw raw beef at the Hindu prisoners.
 It was a cultural and religious shock to most Hindus who had never eaten meat before, leave alone beef.
 Almost all the Hindus came from orthodox families.
-The prisoners were forced to construct railway lines and the medical personnel did not get to do any medical work.
-Captain Jatar survived only because he was mentally and physically very robust.
+The prisoners were also forced into hard labour like constructing railway lines.
+The medical personnel did not get to do any medical work.
+Dr (Captain) Jatar survived only because he was mentally and physically very robust.

 THE following awards are announced for distinguished service in the field with the Waziristan Force, India: